tonyG433/discord-giveaways-bot/README.md

 - devs - the ID's of the bot developer(s)
 - clientID - The bot's client ID, can be acquired from the developer portal

 In order to keep track of the giveaways, discord-giveaways uses a json file.
-Create a file names giveaways.json and put in an empty array.
+Create a file name giveaways.json and put in an empty array.
 ```json
 []
 ```